 Coles offers a range of financial products, from home and car insurance, to prepaid and credit cards.
-Credit cards, you say?
-As you would expect, Coles credit cards are fairly straightforward.
+Coles credit cards are straightforward and no-fuss.
 They come in a variety of options, perfect for both money savers and people who want a few little extras on the side.

 Looking for the lowdown on Coles credit cards?
 You’ve come to the right place.
 Time to look a little closer at what Coles has to offer.

-Now to those perks that have been mentioned so often.
-Yes, Coles credit cards offer access to credit, some money saving capabilities, and some very nice features.
+Ok, over to perks.
+Coles credit cards offer access to credit, some money saving capabilities, and some very nice features.
 But, they also have a few other tricks up their sleeve.

-By choosing a Coles credit card or insurance product, cardholders can earn more flybuys points as they shop.
+By choosing a Coles credit card or insurance product, cardholders can collect more Flybuys points as they shop.
 As we said, Coles also offers a range of insurance products.
 These include car insurance, home insurance and life insurance.
-By combining these products with a Coles credit card, cardholders can earn more flybuys points as they shop.
+By combining these products with a Coles credit card, cardholders can collect more Flybuys points as they shop.

-Depending on the Coles credit card you choose, and the number of insurance products you sign up for, you could Fast Track your points earning potential so that you earn up to six times more points than with a standard flybuys card alone.
+Depending on the Coles credit card you choose, and the number of insurance products you sign up for, you could Fast Track your points earning potential so that you collect up to six times more points than with a standard Flybuys card alone.